Mr7F/sublime-jumper/readme.md

     "args": {"extend": true}
 }
 ```

+A cool keybind is to use a shortcut for "Quick Scope", and that "shortcut, enter" for "Go To Anywhere" (since "enter" is not a valid quick scope search argument).

 ## Select Next Selection Match
 The command `select_next_same_selection` will select the next / previous text matching the current selection